ChrisSargent/Sticky-Pixel-Site/src/_home/about.md

 title: About Us
 ident: about
 order: 1
-bg: bg-macbook.jpg
 published: true
 cont_size: --s
 ---

-Sticky Pixel is a design & development agency, relentless in the pursuit of creating products that help raise the competitiveness of our customers' businesses.
-We specialise in digital product design & build, embracing effortless user experience & beautiful interface design (UX / UI), front-end engineering, API & database (full-stack) development and a customer-first vision.
+Sticky Pixel is a digital product company, relentless in the pursuit of creating applications that grow.
+We specialise in designing and developing products that combine effortless user experience, beautiful interface design, state-of-the-art technology and a customer-first approach.

-We help our customers take their ideas from their heads and turn them in to a reality.
-We spend time to discover who they are, what they're trying to achieve and how their current digital activities are performing.
-Only then do we put together a solution to address those aspirations and stay aligned with their business goals.
+Whether big or small, we help our customers turn their ideas in to reality.
+Our team slots right into your company, bringing our experience and expertise of taking products from concept-to-launch, to help realise the potential of your products.

-Based in London, we are experienced in web app development, native app development and website development across a number of industries including Fin-tech, Blockchain, Travel-tech, Retail and Entertainment.
+Based in London and working with international clients, we are experienced in web and native app development across a number of industries including Fintech, Retail, Rewards, Blockchain, Travel-tech and Entertainment.